Log In to Register

 (1.0 hour Diversity & Inclusion credit*)

 Join us for an in-depth look at the diverse strategies bar associations employ to protect vulnerable populations (especially in areas such as family law, property rights, and pro bono advocacy), while simultaneously tackling internal professional challenges like attorney mental health and emerging threats to DEI initiatives.
 Discussion highlights the power of intersectionality and collective action, including how collaborative frameworks (such as Minority Bar CLE and strategic coalitions) empower practitioners to lead with resilience and purpose.
+All panelists are affinity bar leaders addressing DEI perspectives as well as sharing experiences serving diversity in the legal profession.
+Panelists share perspectives and experience as experience as current or former officers, including presidents of IL affinity bar associations.

 Moderator: Jaz Park, Assistant General Counsel, Illinois Human Rights Commission, Chicago